RyouVC/perfconv/doc/chu/c2s.13.spec.md

 - `Mine` (MNE)
 - `Unknown(String)` for unrecognized note types

-### ASD Wrapper Implementation
+### ASD/ASC Wrapper Implementation

-The ASD wrapper is implemented as a special parsing mode that:
+Both ASD and ASC wrapper formats are implemented as a special parsing mode that:

 1. Extracts the wrapped note type from field 5
-2. Uses the wrapped type for note behavior (except ASC which maintains its type)
+2. Uses the wrapped type for note behavior and type determination
-3. Preserves all ASD parameters in a `WrappedNoteInfo` structure
+3. Preserves all wrapper parameters in a `WrappedNoteInfo` structure
 4. Allows detection of originally wrapped notes for conversion/export
+5. Supports recursive wrapping (ASD wrapping ASC, ASC wrapping ASC, etc.)

+**Key Implementation Details:**

+- **Both ASD and ASC** use identical 12-field wrapper structure
+- **Wrapped type resolution**: The actual note type is determined by the `wrapped_type` field
+- **Cross-format compatibility**: ASD can wrap ASC and vice versa
+- **Recursive support**: Both formats can wrap themselves indefinitely
+- **Metadata preservation**: Original wrapper format and parameters are preserved for round-trip conversion

 ### Unknown Note Types